Sonukr/react-gitbook/lectures/01-react/01_introduction.md

 <details>
   <summary>So, the React framework was built to solve one problem: building large applications with data that changes over time.</summary>

-  > Without React, re-rendering something meant re-rendering everything.
+  <blockquote> Without React, re-rendering something meant re-rendering everything.
-  This had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy.
+  This had negative implications on processing power and ultimately user experience, which at times became glitchy and laggy. </blockquote>

 </details>

 React can be used agnostically throughout your stack.
 This means that React can also co-exist with other Javascript frameworks, letting the other frameworks handle the models and controllers and having React sort out the views.

 #### Some History